CoolProp/CoolProp/Web/develop/documentation.rst

 .. note::

-   These scripts are normally run by the Python 2.x initialization script, ``CoolProp\\Web\\scripts\\__init__.py``.
-This script could be run to help with automation, however, there is one additional linux shell script included that will not run on Windows for reasons already mentioned above.
+   These scripts are normally run by the BuildBot using the Python 2.x initialization script, `CoolProp\\Web\\scripts\\__init__.py <https://github.com/CoolProp/CoolProp/blob/master/Web/scripts/__init__.py#L107>`_ (lines 107-122).
+This script could be run to help with automation, however, there are linux and OSX shell scripts included that will not run on Windows.
 Also, these scripts only need to be run once, and many may generate errors and warning messages that will be useful in debugging your python environment.
 Once the dynamic content from these scripts has been generated, you're ready to build the documentation.

 **Build the Documentation**